commercialhaskell/stackage/CURATORS.md

 ### Large scale enabling/disabling of packages

-`etc/commenter` is a binary that semi-automates the translation of `./check` errors into lines that can be copy pasted into `build-constraints.yaml`.
-It can only handle bounds issues, compilation issues still need to be analyzed manually.
+`etc/commenter` is a binary that mostly automates the translation of `./check` errors into lines that go into `build-constraints.yaml`.
+It can only handle bounds issues, compilation issues still need to be handled manually.

 It disables all offending packages/test suites/benchmarks, so it is only meant to be used when we close bounds issues and want to disable